Supported Bit Versions

 Receiver configuration

-At least one OBS instance will be the receiver (multiple receivers can connect to a sender), on a receiver instance add a new source of type Beam.
+At least one OBS instance will be the receiver (multiple receivers can connect to a sender), on a receiver instance add a new source of type Beam Receiver.

 Double click the source to edit its properties.

-Make sure to select the same connection type that you previously selected for the sender, also enter the pipe name that you configured for the sender ("BeamSender" in this example).
+Make sure to select the same connection type that you previously selected for the sender, then you should be able to find the sender on the list of available Beam feeds (an output named "BeamSender" in this case).
 Press OK to save the settings.

 FAQ